Social, demographic, and economic information, searchable and categorized by subject. See also American Factfinder.

 Collection of historical and current state-level data covering health care, crime, education, economy, and many more.

 Online application for locating and mapping US Census data and other demographic resources.
 Maps created on Social Explorer can be exported as images.
 To download the data itself in tabular and GIS formats see National Historical Geographic Information System (NHGIS).

 Statistics and studies gathered by market researchers, trade organizations, scientific publications, and government sources on over 600 industries

 Compendium of U.S. economic, social, and political data.
 A good first stop when you're looking for statistics.

 From UCLA's Academic Technology Services, resources to help you learn and use STATA, SPSS, and SAS statistical software packages.
-The Learning Modules are especially handy for figuring out the correct programing syntax to use.
-Searchable.
+The Learning Modules are especially handy for figuring out the correct programming syntax to use.

 Data and research reports on sexual and reproductive health issues, including abortion.

 From the US Census Bureau, this site offers current data on people, housing, business and government in tabular form (importable to GIS or statistical software) or as ready-made thematic maps.
 Sources include the American Community Survey, the Decennial Census of Population and Housing, and the Economic Census.